 If information is provided to the surveyors during the conveyancing process which materially affects the valuation stated in the Single Survey Report and generic Mortgage Valuation Report, the surveyors reserve the right to reconsider the valuation.
 Where the surveyors require to amend the valuation in consequence of such information, they will issue an amended Single Survey Report and generic Mortgage Valuation Report to the seller.
-It is the responsibility of the seller to ensure that the amended Single Survey Report and generic Mortgage Valuation Report and generic Mortgage Valuation Report to the seller.
+It is the responsibility of the seller to ensure that the amended Single Survey Report and generic Mortgage Valuation Report to the seller.
+It is the mortgage Valuation Report are transmitted to every prospective purchaser.